nllptr/magic-squares/README.md

 separate class, and added some unit test for it with an in-memory version of the file writer.

 Next time, I'll have to implement the "real" file writer and stich up the API.
 Then we're off to frontend land for a bit.

+### 2025-01-29
+I just realized that the spec says that the backend should store the JSON to a file.
+A valid JSON file must contain one single top.level JSON object.
+That means my "append" strategy falls completely on the face.
+I'll reconsider.